Proposal would protect Methow Valley from future mining

-SEATTLE (AP) — The U.S. Forest Service has recommended that a large swath of federal land in Washington’s Methow Valley be protected from future mining for 20 years.
+SEATTLE (AP) — A large swath of federal land in Washington’s Methow Valley would be protected from future mining for 20 years under a proposal recommended by the U.S. Forest Service.

-The agency made its recommendation Friday after completing an environmental assessment.
-The report now goes to the Bureau of Land Management, which will also make a recommendation to the Interior Secretary for a final decision.
+The proposal would make about 340,000 acres (121 hectares) of forest lands in Okanogan County off-limits to new mining and mineral development for two decades while Congress considers legislation to permanently protect that area.

-The proposal would withdraw 340,000 acres of forest lands in Okanogan County from new mining and mineral development for two decades while Congress considers legislation to permanently protect that area.
+The agency on Friday recommended what’s called a 20-year mineral withdrawal to protect the value of ecological and recreational resources of the Methow Valley — an outdoor destination that attracts nearly a million visitors annually who hunt, fish, bike, ski and hike.

-Washington’s two U.S. Senators, Patty Murray and Maria Cantwell, and state Rep. Dan Newhouse applauded the move in a statement that highlighted the value of the area to outdoor recreation, tourism and salmon recovery.
+Washington’s Democratic U.S. Senators, Maria Cantwell and Patty Murray, introduced legislation in 2016 and again last year to permanently protect the land from mining.

 Most Read Local Stories